World

 Social media video obtained by an AFP News partner shows smoke billowing after an oil tanker and a cargo ship collided in the North Sea.

-The collision triggered a major operation involving lifeboats, coast guard aircraft and commercial vessels.
-One crew member from the container ship Solong is still missing, according to the ship's owner.
+The collision triggered a major operation involving lifeboats, coast guard aircraft and commercial vessels in the foggy North Sea.

 A number of boats are gathered around the blackened, smoking prow of a large ship at sea, and are spraying jets of water at it.